 Curious learners perform better because they focus better.
 Neuroscience has established strong correlation between curiosity, risk and learner success.
 We help learners develop skills to deepen each learning experience using brain-based methods.

 Meditations works, to what purpose?
 There are many different kinds of meditation.
 You probably know about mindfulness meditation.
 However, mindfulness training is not really the best for learning new ideas or being productive.
 After 6 weeks of light practice, it helps with conflict resolution and general stress reduction.
 Mindfulness doesn't appear to directly assist with intentional learning.

 To learn there must be intention and focus.
 The more focus, the better the learning experience.
 Concentration supports focus.
 Stress increases concentration.
 This is exactly the opposite of mindfulness.
 My approach is to help learners find their personal balance between mindfulness and concentration.
 Unfortunately, it takes longer than 6 weeks of light practice to see meaningful results.
 For those learners with mettle and perseverence, a lifetime of benefit is possible.
 I seek to make permanent changes to your learning behaviors.

-Neuroscience shows that true learning only occurs when new knowledge is shared with peers.
-Social media can provide the setting for such activitiy.
+Neuroscience shows that authentic learning only occurs when new knowledge is shared with peers.
+Social media can provide the setting for such activity.
 Do you have a safe and secure private platform to support new ways of learning?
-Covid19 is forcing fundamental changes on our educational system.
+Covid19 has highlighted fundamental changes in our educational system.
 Remote learning is different.

 Intentional learning requires a specific conscious decision on the learner's part to learn.
 This decision to learn is like a switch, it is either on or off.
 Our professional development program to increase learner engagement - and performance - is called Flip The Switch.